The Truth About Online Anonymity | Are You Ever Really Invisible Online?

 - Create burner accounts instead of using your real identity.

-Pro Tip: The goal isn’t to be “untraceable”—it’s to minimize exposure and make tracking as difficult as possible.
+Pro Tip: The goal isn’t to be “untraceable,” because that’s impossible.
+Instead, the goal is to minimize exposure and make tracking as difficult as possible.

 Privacy is a Moving Target